 - Turn any useless electronics components or assemblies you collect into works of art.

-Soldering workshops include learning safe soldering and rework techniques for Plated Through Hole (PTH) and Surface Mount Technologies (SMT).
+Soldering workshops include learning safe soldering and rework techniques for Plated Through Hole (PTH) - also know as Through Hole Technology (THT) - and Surface Mount Technologies (SMT).
 Eye protection and heat-resistant gloves are mandatory safety equipment.
 Only lead-free solder is used.
 Soldering is done in a well ventilated area and a small fan is used to disperse any fumes.
 See our soldering workshop news story.

 Plated Through Hold (PTH) Soldering Workshops